hyperfield/ai-file-sorter/README.md

 - To rebuild from scratch, run `.\app\build_windows.ps1 -Clean`.
 The script removes the local `app\build-windows` directory before configuring.
 - Runtime DLLs are copied automatically via `windeployqt` after each successful build; skip this step with `-SkipDeploy` if you manage deployment yourself.
 - If Visual Studio sets `VCPKG_ROOT` to its bundled copy under `Program Files`, clone vcpkg to a writable directory (for example `C:\dev\vcpkg`) and pass `vcpkgroot=<path>` when running `build_llama_windows.ps1`.
-- If you enable CUDA for local models, build `llama.cpp` with CUDA first and reconfigure CMake accordingly.
+- If you enable CUDA or Vulkan for local models, build `llama.cpp` with the matching backend first (only one per build) and reconfigure CMake accordingly.

+### Selecting a backend at runtime

+Both the Linux launcher (`app/bin/run_aifilesorter.sh` / `aifilesorter-bin`) and the Windows starter accept the following optional flags:

+- `--cuda={on|off}` – force-enable or disable the CUDA backend.
+- `--vulkan={on|off}` – force-enable or disable the Vulkan backend.

+When no flags are provided the app auto-detects available runtimes in priority order (CUDA → Vulkan → CPU).
+Use the flags to skip a backend (`--cuda=off`) or to test a newly installed stack (`--vulkan=on`).
+Passing `on` to both flags is rejected.

 ---